 \section{Abstract}

-The effect of measurement attributes such as the quantum level of precision and finite duration on the classical and quantum correlations is analysed for a pair of qubits immersed in a common reservoir.
-We show that the quantum discord is enhanced as the precision of the measuring instrument is increased, and both the classical correlation and the quantum discord undergo noticeable changes during finite-time measurements performed on a neighboring partition.
-The implication of these results on the ``information-disturbance relationship" is examined, with critical analysis of the delicate roles played by quantum non-locality and non-Markovian dynamics in the violation of this relationship, which appears surprisingly for a range of measurement attributes.
-This work highlights that the fundamental limits of quantum mechanical measurements can be influenced by non-classical correlations such as the quantum discord with external sources, which has relevance for cryptographic technology.
+The effect of measurement attributes (quantum level of precision, finite duration) on the classical and quantum correlations is analysed for a pair of qubits immersed in a common reservoir.
+We show that the quantum discord is enhanced as the precision of the measuring instrument is increased, and both the classical correlation and the quantum discord experience noticeable changes during finite-time measurements performed on a neighboring partition of the entangled system.
+The implications of these results on the ``information-disturbance relationship" are examined, with critical analysis of the delicate roles played by quantum non-locality and non-Markovian dynamics in the violation of this relationship, which appears surprisingly for a range of measurement attributes.
+This work highlights that the fundamental limits of quantum mechanical measurements can be altered by exchanges of non-classical correlations such as the quantum discord with external sources, which has relevance for cryptographic technology.